AdityaBahl/Whatsapp-Message-Sender/README.md

 4. **No need of phone:** As the Pywhatkit uses WhatsApp web, it does not require a phone to be connected to the computer.

-5. Personalization : Pywhatkit can be used to send personalized messages to a large number of recipients, which can be useful for marketing or other purposes.
+5. **Personalization:** Pywhatkit can be used to send personalized messages to a large number of recipients, which can be useful for marketing or other purposes.

 ## Algorithm